CSUMB-SP17-CST499/zookeeper-mesos/README.md

 # ZooKeeper framework for Mesos

-This is a projec that will allow for ZooKeeper to be run within a Mesos cluster (as a service).
+This is a project that will allow for ZooKeeper to be run within a Mesos cluster (as a service).
-This does not and cannot take the place of the ZooKeeper used to bootstrap Mesos to get it up and running.
+This does not and cannot take the place of the ZooKeeper instance used to bootstrap Mesos to get it up and running.
 With the help of New Relic our team of students at CSUMB created this as our capstone project, and are releasing it Open Source so that everyone can benefit from it.

 # Documentation

-Documentation is available in the docs/directory.
+Documentation and prototypes are available in the /docs directory.
+Current prototypes include an in-progress example of the scheduler written in Python.

 # License